 The 10 most beautiful film scores to play on the saxophone

 Re-discover ten cinematic masterpieces, as well as the scores which have contributed to their success and immerse yourself in the story of their composition.
 Each section includes links to Tomplay sheet music for alto and tenor saxophone.
-Also discover our Collections of the most beautiful film music for alto and tenor saxophone at intermediate-difficult level.
+Also, discover our Collections of the most beautiful film music for alto and tenor saxophone at an intermediate-difficult level.

 • The Pink Panther

-Although humble in ambition, this signature tune has forever linked the name of the “Pink Panther” to this mysterious creature, which became the hero of a television series, immortalised by Mancini’s score: chic and suave, the saxophone line is precisely composed and perfectly overlaps the bass, which adds a touch of playfulness!
+Although humble in ambition, this signature tune has forever linked the name of the “Pink Panther” to this mysterious creature, which became the hero of a television series, immortalized by Mancini’s score: chic and suave, the saxophone line is precisely composed and perfectly overlaps the bass, which adds a touch of playfulness!

 For the writing of the saxophone part, the composer took inspiration from one of his saxophonist friends whom he heard performing one of his compositions on the tenor saxophone, with a rather original phrasing.

-The Pink Panther theme has crossed eras, is known to both old and young and is often played by Jazz-loving musicians.
+The Pink Panther theme has crossed eras, is known to both old and young, and is often played by Jazz-loving musicians.

 • Money Heist – Bella Ciao

 The Spanish series La Casa de Papel appeared on our screens at the end of 2017.
-It plunges us into a scenario in which we witness a heist organised by the mysterious “Professor” in the Royal Mint of Spain in Madrid.
+It plunges us into a scenario in which we witness a heist organized by the mysterious “Professor” in the Royal Mint of Spain in Madrid.
 To execute his plan, the latter recruits eight gangsters who have nothing left to lose.